wijeremy/code-quiz/README.md

 All of this was fairly straight forward.
 It was a lot of moving parts, but let me go through them.

 ### jsQuestions
-Each index of jsQuestions contains its own question/answer array, which looked sometihng like this:
+Each index of jsQuestions contains its own question/answer array, which looked something like this:

 ```JavaScript
 var jsQuestions = [